By Riverside Executive Director John Glenton

-June is officially Pride month, when celebrations take place globally to remember the journey the LGBT community has travelled.
+Pride celebrations take place globally to remember the journey the LGBT community has travelled.
 Although these events are now focused on having a good time we should remember that equal rights we enjoy in the UK are not shared worldwide.

-In fact, in 74 countries same-sex sexual contact is a criminal offence and in 13 countries, being gay or bisexual is punishable by death.
+In 74 countries, same-sex sexual contact is a criminal offence.
+In 13 countries, being gay or bisexual is punishable by death.